mdelaurentis/mdelaurentis.github.com/_posts/2011-01-16-mosaicing-project.md

 After I wrote the code to warp the images around the imaginary image cylinder, the next step was to compute a translation for each image so that it lines up with its left and right neighbors.
 To do this, I used the iterative [Lucas-Kanade method](http://en.wikipedia.org/wiki/Lucas-Kanade_Optical_Flow_Method) for calculating optical flow.
 This method basically takes two images and finds finds an optimal translation of one image to make it line up with the other image.
 I did this by first creating what's called a Gaussian pyramid of the image, which is a series of images where each one is a reduced-resolution version of the one preceding it.
 The algorithm operates on the low resolution images first, and then scales the translation up to apply it to the higher resolution images.

-This part of the project required an understanding of how to treat an image as a discrete function mapping (x, y) coordinates to a color intensity value.
-I created the Gaussian pyramid by convolving the original image with a discrete approximation of a Gaussian kernel, which basically means creating a new image where each pixel value is a weighted average of the pixel values near the corresponding pixel in the original image, with the closest pixels getting a heavier weight.
-Then as part of computing the optical flow I convolved the image with vertical and horizontal differential operators to get something like discrete approximations of the partial derivatives of the image.
-I vaguely remembered seeing convolution in a calculus class about ten years ago and thinking that it seemed like a completely arbitrary operation made up to confuse students.
-It was pretty wild to see it rear its head all over the place in computer vision.
-Score one for math.

-Anyway, here's an example of two of the warped images lined up according to the translation given by the Lucas-Kanade method.
+Here's an example of two of the warped images lined up according to the translation given by the Lucas-Kanade method.
 You can see the warped edges of the images here, and it's evident that the warping helps the images line up properly.

 <div style="text-align: center">
 <a href="http://www.flickr.com/photos/mdelaurentis/5329186732/" title="river-overlay-4-5 by mdelaurentis, on Flickr"><img src="http://farm6.static.flickr.com/5001/5329186732_52762e7967.jpg" width="500" height="257" alt="river-overlay-4-5" /></a>